desultory/ugrd/readme.md

 #### ugrd.fs.btrfs

 Importing this module will run `btrfs device scan` and pull btrfs modules.

-No config is required.
+* `subvol_selector` (false) If enabled, the root subvolume will be selected at runtime based on existing subvolumes.
+* `root_subvol` Can be set to the desired root subvolume.
+* `base_mount_path` (/mnt/root_base) Used to determine where the subvolume selector mounts the base filesytem to scan for subvolumes.

 ### Cryptographic modules